-This prospectus relates to the resale from time to time of (i) up to an aggregate of 15,545,274 shares of our Class A Common Stock, (ii) 4,333,333 private placement warrants with an exercise price of \$11.50 per share, (iii) up to an aggregate of 4,333,333 Class A Common Stock issuable upon the exercise of the private placement warrants with an exercise price of \$11.50 per share, and (iv) up to an aggregate of 59,930,000 shares of Class A Common Stock issuable upon the exercise of LGM Common Units set forth below pursuant to this prospectus and any accompanying prospectus supplement.
-When we refer to the "Selling Stockholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Stockholders' interest in the Class A Common Stock or private placement warrants other than through a public sale.
+This prospectus relates to the resale from time to time of (i) up to an aggregate of 5,102,000 shares of our Class A Common Stock issuable upon the conversion of the Series B Preferred Shares, and (ii) 5,000,000 of Class A Common Stock issuable upon the exercise of the August 2024 Warrants set forth below pursuant to this prospectus and any accompanying prospectus supplement.
+When we refer to the "Selling Stockholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Stockholders' interest in the Class A Common Stock other than through a public sale.

-The following table sets forth, as of April 30, 2025, the names of the Selling Stockholders, and the aggregate number of shares of Class A Common Stock and the private placement warrants that the Selling Stockholders may offer pursuant to this prospectus.
+The following table sets forth, as of April 30, 2025, the names of the Selling Stockholders, and the aggregate number of shares of Class A Common Stock that the Selling Stockholders may offer pursuant to this prospectus.